Ice Safety

 – Ice thickness and quality can vary across a body of water and will be affected by water depth, currents, weather patterns, and other factors.

-• Before heading out, check ice condition reports if available.
+• Before heading out, check ice reports if available.

 • If you’re not sure about the ice, don’t go on the ice.

 • Wear ice escape picks.
-A variety of styles are available, and many of them can be purchased for under $50.
+A variety of styles are available, and many of them are under $50.

 • Consider a floating snowmobile suit.